kke/lockistics/README.md

 - namespace.KEY_NAME.lock for lock
 - namespace.KEY_NAME.dailies is a sorted set with timestamps
 - namespace.KEY_NAME.daily.TIMESTAMP is a hash with keys like "invocations", "max.time"
-- same goes for dailies (but with daily + dailies in the key)
+- same goes for hourlies (but with hourly + hourlies in the key)
 - namespace.KEY_NAME.total has all time stats for the key
 - namespace.known_keys is a sorted set of known keys